-We use the latest technology to meet your dental health needs, in a beautiful office we are very proud of.
 We also have memory foam dental chairs with radios for our patients’ comfort.
-Dr. Judith Ris explains every dental treatment in easy-to-understand terminology, and she is more than happy to answer any question a patient may have about their dental treatment choices.
+Dr. Fu explains every dental treatment in easy-to-understand terminology, and she is more than happy to answer any question a patient may have about their dental treatment choices.

 Our goal at Daybreak Dental is to provide the very best dental services to our guests in an atmosphere of personalized comfort, skilled treatment, beautiful office surroundings and state-of-the-art equipment.
 We want each person’s dental experience to be a positive one and take the time to get to know and enjoy our dental family while we provide them with quality dental care.
 We take great pride in overcoming the common problem of patients’ dental anxieties and work to build a team effort with each person towards reaching their optimum dental health goals and a cosmetically beautiful smile.